-The project proposes 40 off-street parking spaces, plus one accessible van space and one car share parking space, per Section 151.1(d).
+The project proposes 42 off-street parking spaces, including an accessible van space and one car share parking space.
 The residential parking is at a ratio of .21 and thus complies with the principally permitted parking allowed in the C-3-G District.
 The project does not include any off-street parking for the ground floor retail uses.